-• Projections for the main balance sheet and income statement items.

-- Calculations of the capital required and risk-weighted assets (RWA) for each Pillar 1 risk type in each year. - A comparison of capital requirements and available capital (in both "phase-in" and "fully-loaded" scenarios). - An action plan to meet any capital requirements (as necessary).
+- Projections for the main balance sheet and profit-and-loss account items. - Calculations of the capital required and risk-weighted assets (RWA) for each Pillar 1 risk type in each year. - A comparison of capital requirements and available capital (in both "phase-in" and "fully-loaded" scenarios). - An action plan to meet any possible capital requirements (as necessary).

-In all cases, ICO has an amount of capital which is expected to enable it to meet its statutory minimum requirements, even in stress scenarios.
+In all cases, ICO has an amount of capital which is expected to enable it to comply with its statutory minimum requirements, even in crisis scenarios.

-5. INFORMATION ON CREDIT RISKS
+5. INFORMATION ON CREDIT RISK